-June’s been a Nepenthes-heavy month here at Tom’s Carnivores, so you can expect more Pinguicula, Drosera, and Sarracenia in the near future, as well as blog contributions from several new guest authors.
+June’s been a Nepenthes-heavy month here at Tom’s Carnivores, so I’ll aim to write some more on Pinguicula, Drosera, and Sarracenia in the near future!
 I’m also planning to write an update on my tropical greenhouse, which I’m pleased to say has finally started construction; planning permission has at last been granted, so for the first time in my life I’ll have sufficient growing space (for a couple of years at least!).

 Enjoy, and be sure to subscribe to Tom’s Carnivores for more articles like this.

 When did you first start growing carnivorous plants?

 I first became interested in CP back in 1971.
 In those days, the availability of such plants was nothing like it is today, and my first acquaintance with the subject came in the form of a comic book ad for “plants that eat meat”.
 It featured a garish, hand-drawn depiction of a VFT with blood red traps, and I was instantly hooked.
 Had to have it.
 The bulbs arrived a few weeks later, utterly devoid of traps, with very limited cultivation information, and I promptly killed them by failing to provide enough light!